 Analyze the application’s architecture design and identify the critical module.

-After completing test case, the next task is to test data
+After completing the test case, the next task is to test data

 While executing test cases, it is advisable not to select test data

-Integration testing is one of the easiest type of software testing and is one of the crucial step in software development life cycle.
+Integration testing is one of the easiest types of software testing and is one of the crucial steps in the software development life cycle.